 Who should view this webinar

 This course is designed to educate mental health professionals (psychologists, social workers, licensed professional counselors, marriage and family therapists, nurses, psychiatrists, and peer service and support workers) as well as the general public.
-The webinar has been approved for 1.0 CE credit for licensed mental health professionals (though not CMEs).
-Visit this page to verify your eligibility.

 Dr. Ryan Melton graduated from Pacific University in 2000 with a Masters Degree in Counseling Psychology.
 Dr. Melton earned his Ph.
 D. from Oregon State University in 2012.
 Currently Dr. Melton is the clinical director of the EASA Center for Excellence at Portland State University’s Regional Research Institute (RRI).
 In addition to his work with RRI, he provides clinical and technical assistance to early intervention programs similar to EASA nationwide.
 Dr. Melton has been honored by the State of Oregon’s Department of Mental Health and Addiction by receiving its Mental Health Award of Excellence in 2010 and the Association for Counselor Education and Supervision Emerging Leader Award in 2011, the Western Association for Counselor Education and Supervision Presidential Fellowship in 2012 and the Leona Taylor Award in 2013.
 Dr. Melton’s current research focus is on the impact of interventions with individuals experiencing early psychosis, including engagement strategies, cognitive enhancement, and feedback informed treatment.